 - Quick and resource-efficient execution on embedded hardware

-- Safety conditions are checked continously with realtime guarantees.
+- Safety conditions that are checked continuously

-- Human-readable and easy to type (like bash).
+- Human-readable and easy-to-type (like Python)

 - Persistent "startup" commands to apply configuration after boot

 Lizard consists of individual hardware modules that are either defined in a persistent startup script or interactively via console input.
 Each module has a name, a number of required or optional constructor arguments and possibly a step function as well as a number of properties.

 Furthermore, Lizard allows to define rules, possibly asynchronous routines and variables.
 A routine is simply a collection of Lizard statements.
 If a rule's condition evaluates to true, the corresponding routine is started.
 Conditions can involve variables, module properties and constant expressions.

 It provides interaction with the microcontroller itself, e.g. reading the system's time or causing a restart.